powersj/whatsthis/docs/internals/virtualization.md

 The instruction was created to provide a mechanism for programmers to obtain the system's CPU model.
-Virtualization providers will set this string to provide a mechanism to determine what virtualization platfrom a system is running on.
+Virtualization providers will set this string to provide a mechanism to determine what virtualization platform a system is running on.

 !!! bug
-    As cpuid is only available on x86-64, virtualization support in aarch64 is currently non-existant.
-When running on aarch64, the function will always return an emptry string and therefore never detect any virtualization platform correctly.
+    As cpuid is only available on x86-64, virtualization support in aarch64 is currently non-existent.
+When running on aarch64, the function will always return an empty string and therefore never detect any virtualization platform correctly.

 ## Supported

-Below is a table of the currently known virtualization platforms and their cooresponding advertised vendor ID found from cpuid:
+Below is a table of the currently known virtualization platforms and their corresponding advertised vendor ID found from cpuid:

 | Platform   | Vendor ID      |
 | :--------- | :------------- |